-It has about 11 government owned primary schools which include Kudzanayi, Rusvingo, Mutasa, Nyandoro, Mhofu etc and has about 6 secondary schools which include [Highfield 1 High School]] which was considered to be an elite school for Africans prior to 1980, Mukai etc.
+It has about 11 government owned primary schools which include Kudzanayi, Rusvingo, Mutasa, Nyandoro, Mhofu etc and has about 6 secondary schools.
+Highfield 1 High School was considered to be an elite school for Africans prior to 1980.

-It is divided into Highfield East and Highfield West which all have separate members of parliament to represent different communities.
+It is divided into Highfield East and Highfield West which have separate members of parliament.
 It consists of various areas such as Old Highfield and New Highfield, Lusaka, Jerusalem, Egypt etc.

 Birth of nationalism

 Highfield was the launchpad of nationalism in the then Rhodesia.
 This is because of the fact most nationalist parties were formed and thrived in this predominantly black township.
 In 1955 there was the formation of the African National Congress Youth League.
 Before the inception of the National Democratic Party (NDP) in 1960 under the leadership of Joshua Nkomo, there was the bus boycott of 1956 which was led by people like James Chikerema who later became prominent leaders who were fighting against the white minority government.
 Africans refused to board buses to go to their work-places, opting to walk on foot.
 The buses which were prominent in the suburb were those owned by Messrs United Transport Bus Company.